 Southwest France has everything you expect from a top French region.
-There are wonderful vistas wherever you are – in the mountains of the Pyrennees or along the long Atlantic coast.
+There are wonderful vistas wherever you are – in the mountains of the Pyrenees or along the long Atlantic coast.
 The food has a reputation to envy and the wines are some of the best in France.
-Medieval fortified cities and small villages of old stone houses clinging to the hillside; long rolling Atlantic surfing beaches and fabulous theme parks..
+Medieval fortified cities and small villages of old stone houses clinging to the hillside; long rolling Atlantic surfing beaches and fabulous theme parks...

 These are just a few of the attractions of this part of France.

 This area boasts more days of sunshine than most of Europe (in excess of 300 sunny days a year average in Montpellier, for instance), and features more parkland than much of France (including more than 200,000 acres in Pyrenees National Park alone).

 France’s Atlantic coastline stretches from Poitou-Charentes in the north down south to the Spanish border.
 The beaches on this stretch of the French coastline are fabulous; long and sandy and running as far as the eye can see.
 This is the place for surfing, particularly around the chic city of Biarritz, one of France's most popular seaside resorts.

 The main ports are La Rochelle and Rochefort.
 La Rochelle is a delightful maritime destination, known as the ‘White City’ from the pale stone that was used to build the likes of the two towers that guard the sheltered harbor.

 Rochefort was vital for the French navy in the 17th century.
 It’s naturally protected so it made the perfect shipbuilding center.
 It was the place where the original L’Hermione was built; a frigate destined to take the Revolutionary General Lafayette over the Atlantic from the remote Auvergne to help the Americans fight the British.

 In 2015, the replica L’Hermione sailed from the west coast of France to New England, visited all the cities that the original had helped liberate, then sailed back, to land in Rochefort in July.